stanfordpython/python-labs/lab4-fp.md

 print(f2)  # <function outer.<locals>.inner at 0x1044b6268> (Different from above!)
 f2(11)  # => 11
 ```

+Why are the memory addresses different for `f` and `f2`?
+Discuss with a partner.

 ### Closure
 As we saw above, the definition of the inner function occurs during the execution of the outer function.
 This implies that a nested function has access to the environment in which it was defined.
 Therefore, it is possible to return an inner function that remembers the state of the outer function, even after the outer function has completed execution.
 This model is referred to as a closure.